nrkno/sofie-timeline-state-resolver/README.md

 ```

 This will link the types package to the main library so that you can use your new type definitions during development.

+Note, that your IDE may not pick up your new type definitions until you build the types package.